-So, for instance, if you borrow £1,000, you will know from the outset exactly how much per month you will be repaying and what your total interest payments are.
+In this case, if you borrow £1,000, you will know from the outset exactly how much per month you will be repaying and what your total interest payments are.

-Unsecured loans are not linked to your property, and while the interest rate may be higher, your home is not at risk if you default on your repayments.
+Unsecured loans are not linked to an asset and while the interest rate may be higher, your home is not at risk if you default on your repayments.

 You can get a personal loan in the UK from high street banks and building societies, supermarkets, shops and post offices, and online banks.

-The best way to compare all these providers is to use the Uswitch loans comparison tool to see which lender is offering the best deal, as these offers change frequently.
+The best way to compare all these providers is to use the Uswitch loans comparison tool to see which lender is offering the best deal, as offers change frequently.

 Let us take the hard work out of finding the right UK personal loan for you.
-All you have to do it tell us a few details and we’ll do the rest.
+All you have to do it tell us a few details, and we’ll do the rest.